-Margaret is a trained nurse and health visitor and her personal experience when her Mother was diagnosed with cancer was that there was little support available, and support for family members simply was not there.
+Margaret was a trained nurse and health visitor and her personal experience when her Mother was diagnosed with cancer was that there was little support available, and support for family members simply was not there.

 Together with a number of other people who felt this needed to change, Margaret set about creating something for people in Preston.
-Support services were offered initially out of church halls and then out of the first floor of what is now the Charity’s Plungington Road charity shop.
+Support services were offered initially out of church halls and then out of the first floor of what is became the Charity’s Plungington Road charity shop.
 With sustained fundraising sufficient monies were raised to buy Vine House and start converting the property into a cancer support centre.